The Australian Energy Market Explained4 September 2018

 There is considerable reporting and debate in the market currently regarding generation and distribution, with retail power prices and continued supply being a focus.
 The closure of power stations in Victoria and the role of renewable sources of generation are issues of great importance to all electricity consumers, who wonder about the impact on the supply and cost of their electricity.

 An electrical embedded network will be found in multi-tenant developments such as shopping centres, apartment buildings, retirement complexes and industrial estates.
-These are private electricity networks that are generally held by the owners of the multi-tenant development and operated by companies such as Energy On.
+These are private electricity providers that are generally held by the owners of the multi-tenant development and operated by companies such as Energy On.

 Embedded networks operate under exemptions issued by the AER nationally and the ESC in Victoria.
 These exemptions authorise the embedded network to replace both the distribution and retail components of the Australian electricity market.